 - The person’s family and financial situation

-- Complete an immigration medical examination.
+- Complete an immigration medical examination

-Family Sponsorship And Parents Visa
+Family Sponsorship and Parents Visa

-- Be a Canadian citizen or Permanent Resident;
+- Be Canada Citizen or Permanent Resident

-- Be 18 years of age or older;
+- Be 18 years old or above

 - Full satisfaction from the immigration officer

-- Must not have criminal record
+- Must not have a criminal record

 - They should not have any criminal record